 Just like in ours, we didn’t touch a single thing in here prior to the remodel.
 Everything functioned fine, so we just left it as is.
 It always felt so weird having the rest of our home nice and then this!
 But now, well now its one of my most favorite rooms in the house!

 We scored that amazing trough sink from Craigslist.
 It was on there for a long time, which is surprising to me!
 We had our guys resurface it, and then paint the bottom to have a nice contrast!
 We actually debated for awhile on it, because while it is super rad looking, I was nervous it just wouldn’t be practical.
 I am laughing at that thought now, since it has been a life saver so many times already.
 It is the sink Bray uses when cleaning his art brushes, when I need to rinse out baby poop from clothes, you name it.
 And since its so big, the boys can wash their hands and splash around and its still totally fine.
+It was recommended to us that we may need to find a PEX repiping provider as the pipes may have been unusable, but the pipes ended up being fine.
+When we get round to doing our bathroom though, we will definitely look into it.

 And I also love the cheesy factor in the three faucets.
 Three kids, three faucets..perfect!
 At first I didn’t know how well the kids would be at using the Thieves bar soaps we have there, since they normally use pump soaps, but I honestly think having the bars makes them wash their hands even better.